Venezuela crisis

 What’s happening in Venezuela?

 Venezuela is in the middle of a political, economic and humanitarian crisis.
-More than four million people have left the country amidst violence and crippling food shortages – making it the biggest exodus in South America’s recent history.
+As of September 2023, more than 7.7 million people have left the country amidst violence and crippling food shortages – making it the biggest exodus in South America’s recent history.

-UNHCR is supporting refugees with shelter, food and clean water, and legal support.
+UNHCR is supporting refugees with shelter, food and clean water, and legal support, and plans to respond to 6.5 million Venezuelan migrants and refugees in the region in 2024.

 Where are Venezuelan families fleeing to?

-Families are travelling across Latin America and the Caribbean – especially to Colombia, but also to Argentina, Brazil, Chile, Costa Rica, Ecuador, Mexico, Peru and beyond.
+As of September 2023, there were over 7.7 million Venezuelan refugees and migrants worldwide, of which 84% (6.5 million) were in Latin America and the Caribbean.
+Families are travelling primarily to Colombia, but also to Argentina, Brazil, Chile, Costa Rica, Ecuador, Mexico, Peru and beyond.
 These host countries have been welcoming, but they are increasingly overstretched and some are reaching a saturation point.

 What dangers do they face en route?